chalmersplasmatheory/FIKA/README.md

 # FIKA

 This repository contains the Far-field Intensity through Kinetic Analysis (FIKA) code, a Python-based computational tool designed for analyzing far-field radiation intensity from accelerated particles.
 FIKA leverages the Liénard-Wiechert potentials to calculate the radiation emitted by charged particles directly from their trajectories.
-The code calculates temporal profile of the radiated spectrum.
-It also employs Fourier transform techniques to analyze the frequency spectrum of the radiation.
+The code calculates the temporal profile of the radiated spectrum.
+It also uses Fourier transform techniques to analyze the frequency spectrum of the radiation.

 ## Requirements

-Python 3 is required to run the FIKA code (version 3.7 and higher recommended).
-To run the serial (nonparallel) version of FIKA, ensure you have the following Python packages installed, compatible with your version of Python:
+Python 3 is required to run the FIKA code, with version 3.7 or higher recommended for optimal compatibility and performance.
+To run the serial (non-parallel) version of FIKA, ensure you have the following Python packages installed, compatible with your version of Python:
 - `h5py`
 - `matplotlib`
 - `numpy`